Web Analytics

 Ancient Baptisms Done Unclothed

-Did you know that ancient baptisms were done in the nude but, for women, their baptisms were done in the dark for the sake of modesty?
+Did you know that ancient baptisms were done in the nude (at times to just brief/loincloth) for men but, for women, their baptisms were done in the dark for the sake of modesty?

 Again, there's always been a difference in the dress codes of men and women.